David McCarthy

 European University Institute

-I am a 4th-year Ph.D. candidate in Economics at the European University Institute, specializing in Quantitative Macroeconomics.
+I am a 5th-year Ph.D. candidate in Economics at the European University Institute, specializing in Quantitative Macroeconomics with micro heterogeneity.
 My research is supervised by Russell Cooper and Thomas Crossley.

 Research Focus